tldr-pages/tldr/pages/common/lebab.md

 > Transformations must be provided for all examples.
 > More information: <https://github.com/lebab/lebab>.

-- Display a list of the available transformations:

-`lebab --help`

 - Transpile using one or more comma-separated transformations:

 `lebab --transform {{transformation}}`